Oil Tank Removal Newark, DE

 They brought in a different contractor and it was decided to leave the tank in place so they would not disturb the footing above it, they cut it open, cleaned it out and filled it with concrete.

-Fast forward a couple of weeks they found another buried tank, this one had been cut open (never cleaned out) and just filled with soil.
+Fast forward a couple of weeks they found another underground oil tank, this one had been cut open (never cleaned out) and just filled with soil.
 This is something you would never do.
 We were brought in again at this point because the contractor they used for the first tank, price gouged badly and was not allowed back onto the site.

 While we were in the process of obtaining our city license and the permit someone discovered that a major structural point load for the new building was going to be resting directly on top of the tank that had been filled in with concrete and none of the structural engineers were willing to sign off of it.
 It was then decided that the tank had to be removed from under the footing after all.